 Is CWD in Georgia?

-To date, there have been no confirmed cases of CWD in Georgia or any of our neighboring states.
-Mississippi is the nearest state to have a confirmed case of CWD (as of February 2018).
+To date, there have been no confirmed cases of CWD in Georgia.
+As of December 2018, Tennessee became the first neighboring state to detect CWD .

 Is it transferable to humans?